 Whether you are going DIY or not, here are the smart gadgets that you need to look out for to make sure you got a solid home security system:

-- Alarms.
-Alarms are great for scaring away burglars and alerting others that something might be wrong.
+- Alarms: Alarms are great for scaring away burglars and alerting others that something might be wrong.
 Smart alarms and smart home security cameras in particular make a pretty mean team when they work together.
 Sometimes alarms can be set off for reasons you don’t want to call the police about — like a pet running in front of a motion sensor.
 But if you have access to a security camera, you’ll have a means of seeing whether or not the trigger is worth addressing.
 In fact, studies have shown that smart home alarm systems have significantly decreased the rates of false alarms and now allow police to work more effectively, according to a report from the Dayton, Ohio police department.

-- Smart Home Hub with .
-It’s super convenient to have a smart home system that’s all integrated with one hub.
+- Smart hub with voice assistant: It’s super convenient to have a smart home system that’s all integrated with one hub.
 That way you can command Google Assistant or Amazon Alexa to do the work for you.
 Imagine: You’re walking out the door and all you have to say is, “Alexa, arm security system.”
 You can rest assured that every lock and alarm has been activated without you lifting a finger.

-- Environmental sensors.
-With smart smoke alarms, you’ll know right away when there’s a fire or any carbon monoxide leak.
+- Environmental sensors: With smart smoke and CO alarms, you’ll know right away when there’s a fire or any carbon monoxide leak.
 Smart home thermostats and air quality monitors can also help you track and control the temperature in your home just in case you left without turning your heaters or air conditioning off.

 Advertise Your Security System

 So it’s one thing if you have a security system.
 It’s another thing when you let the world know about it.
 Intruders will be less likely to approach your house if they see video surveillance stickers and signs everywhere.